Are you interested in learning about bees and beekeeping?

 For more information, contact Heike Williams at heike.williams@oregonstate.edu

-May in your Central Oregon Apiary
+October in the Central Oregon Apiary

 Allen Engle